Yacht VAT -Malta

 The Maltese VAT department has launched a scheme whereby a Maltese company purchases a pleasure yacht and enters into a lease-sale agreement of the yacht with a third party.
 The aim of the scheme is to allow paying VAT on a yacht calculated on the percentage of the time that the yacht is deemed to sail in EU waters.
 This will also result in a VAT paid certificate at the termination of the scheme, thus allowing the yacht free movement within the EU.

-In terms of the Guidelines, a leasing agreement of a pleasure yacht is an agreement whereby the lessor, being the Malta Company, contracts the use of the yacht to the lessee in return for a consideration.
+Generally a leasing agreement of a pleasure yacht is an agreement whereby the lessor contracts the use of the yacht to the lessee.
+This lease must be done in exchange of financial compensation.
 In addition, the agreement grants the option to the lessee to purchase such yacht at the end of the lease period at a percentage of the original price.
 The lease instalments shall be payable every month for a period of not more than 36 months and should amount in total to the cost of the yacht plus a reasonable profit.
 The leasing agreement may be entered into by a Maltese company and any Maltese or non-Maltese person or company.

 For VAT law purposes, when a Maltese company purchases a pleasure yacht and lease-purchases it to third parties (Maltese or non-Maltese person or company), the lease of the yacht is considered as a supply of services which is taxable only in respect of the portion of use and enjoyment of such craft within the territorial waters of the European Union (EU).
 In view of the difficulty involved in tracing the movements of a craft, the Guidelines establish the percentage portion of the time the yacht is deemed to spend within the EU according to the type of craft, as per the table below.